-This Shabbat, as we slow down, disconnect and enjoy the day of rest with family and friends, we also have the opportunity to spend some time to reflect on the status of women at home and abroad.
+This Shabbat, as we slow down, disconnect, and enjoy the day with family and friends, we also have the opportunity to spend some time to reflect on the status of women at home and abroad.

-On Sunday, March 8, we observe International Women’s Day (IWD), a global day celebrating the social, economic, cultural and political achievements of women.
-Formally established by the United Nations, this date falls during Women’s History Month, a month-long effort to amplify women's voices.
+On March 8, we observe International Women’s Day (IWD), a global day set aside to celebrate the social, economic, cultural, and political achievements of women.
+Established by the United Nations, this date falls during Women’s History Month, a month-long effort to amplify women's voices.

-International Women’s Day asks us not only to consider broad issues of women’s equality around the world, such as access to education, freedom from coercion, abuse and sexual violence, but also to reflect on our own lives – those of our mothers, sisters, daughters, spouses, cousins, and friends.
+International Women’s Day asks us not only to consider broad issues of women’s equality around the world, but to also reflect on our own lives and those of our mothers, sisters, daughters, spouses, cousins, and friends.

-Jewish tradition teaches us that “You shall have one law for the stranger and the citizen alike: for I the Lord am your God” (Leviticus 24:22).
-Any disparity based on race, gender or sexual orientation violates this concept.
+Jewish tradition teaches us that “You shall have one law for the stranger and the citizen alike: for I the Eternal am your God” (Leviticus 24:22).
+Any disparity based on race, gender, or sexual orientation violates this concept.
 Only when we work together, hand in hand, can we ensure that women are paid fairly, treated justly, and have equal access to opportunities.

-Here are three ways to commemorate International Women’s Day and to fight for women’s equality all year long.
+Here are three ways to commemorate International Women’s Day and fight for women’s equality all year long:

 1. Learn about policy issues through a Reform Jewish lens.

 There are many important policy angles through which we can address women’s equality, as outlined by the Religious Action Center of Reform Judaism (RAC).
-From pay equity, reproductive rights, paid sick days or gender-based violence, the Reform Jewish community prioritizes women’s rights.
+From pay equity and reproductive rights to paid sick days and preventing gender-based violence, the Reform Movement prioritizes women’s rights.

 Want to stay involved?
-Follow the RAC on social media and subscribe to their emails for ongoing updates on the issues that matter most to you – including ways to take direct action.
+Follow the RAC on social media and subscribe to their emails for updates on the issues that matter most to you and ways to take direct action.

 3. Support Women of Reform Judaism.